Genai Kerr: Early years

 Genai got involved in water polo by accident, following the whistles to what he thought was a basketball game and ended up at the pool at the age of 15.
 He excelled at both water polo and basketball at Coronado High School and received a water polo scholarship to UC Irvine to play under Coach Ted Newland.
-Genai went on to become an NCAA All-American in 1998 and 1999 and was awarded Big West Conference Male Scholar Athlete of the Year his senior year.
-He went on to become the first African American to represent USA Water Polo in a major World Championship.
+Genai was an NCAA All-American in 1998 and 1999 and was awarded Big West Conference Male Scholar Athlete of the Year his senior year.
+He was the first African American to represent USA Water Polo in a major World Championship.

-Community and Service
+Community service roles

 Genai remains active in his community and has become a great role model.
-He has been a US Ambassador for the USADA (U.S. Antidoping Agency) since 2003 promoting clean sports for young athletes.
+He has served as a US Ambassador for the USADA (U.S. Antidoping Agency) since 2003 promoting clean sports for young athletes.
 He was a founding faculty member of the Sage Hill School where he was the Dean of Students, taught art and physical education, and started the aquatic programs.
 Genai has also created several community outreach programs to help mentor children in lower income households.
 Recently he has collaborated with KidWorks, USA Water Polo Spashball, and various YMCA programs.